Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 Medium-amplitude/medium-low-frequency attitude changes are often used to evaluate the ability of a quadrotor to achieve rapid attitude changes

-The ADS-33 document uses agility to evaluate medium-amplitude/medium-low-frequency attitude changes.
+The *ADS-33* uses agility to evaluate medium-amplitude/medium-low-frequency attitude changes.
 The agility metric is defined as the ratio of the peak angular velocity to the maximum attitude change after a medium-amplitude/medium-low-frequency attitude change, i.e., $\frac{q_{p k}}{\Delta \theta_{p k}}$

 Assuming a yaw attitude change of 30° , the yaw angle response and yaw rate response are shown below: